ABOUT ME

 (or coupled-natural human systems)

 Complex environmental issues require diverse disciplinary perspectives encompassing natural and social sciences.
+The connections and feedbacks that define how humans relate to the environment.

 Landscape Ecology; Ecosystem Ecology